 2) wages are slightly higher in immigrant founded firms.

 3) And, a finding that is close to my heart: firms with an immigrant founder are 35% more likely to have a patent than firms with no immigrant founders.

 4) firms founded by immigrants are more likely to have patents for all firm sizes and especially at larger sizes

 Source: Azoulay, Pierre et al., Immigration and Entrepreneurship in the United States.
 September 2020.

 This is meaningful data.
-I tend to stay away from such discussions in most cases.
+I tend to stay away from such discussions on topics such as what economic growth is or economic growth rate in most cases.
 I am an immigrant myself, and so I find it difficult to make the case for…myself, absent data.
-I am quite delighted to be armed with this data to make the case today.
+I am quite delighted to be armed with this data on technology and economic to make the case today.

-If the incoming administration is listening, we suggest they focus on immigration policy to promote economic growth and maintain technological lead.
+If the incoming administration is listening, we suggest they focus on immigration policy to promote technology and economic growth and maintain technological lead.